What About Wainscoting?: Decoding Decorative Wood Paneling

 This type of treatment involves planks laid vertically on the wall that can alternate with separate, narrower strips to cover the joints.
 The look can also be achieved by simply placing vertical planks on the wall itself, topped by a flat chair rail.
 There seem to be no hard-and-fast rules for this style, just equal distances between planks (although if you’re going for a farmhouse/rustic feel, installing them at random could work).
 You will sometimes see board and batten in two levels: vertical planks, a rail, then a row of shorter vertical planks on top and another top rail.
 Board and batten can run higher up the wall (and even to the ceiling) and is sometimes finished with a cap rail wide enough to serve as a display shelf.

 You will most likely find this type of woodwork in foyers, lining a staircase, or in dining rooms, as it is often used in more formal areas where you will want stand back and admire it.
 Square or rectangle panels, built like picture frames, can be affixed right on the wall, with decorative chair rails and baseboards to match.
 Pieces of molding can be combined to construct this series of “boxes” along the bottom half of a wall.
 There is no shortage of online tutorials to teach you how to build your own panels out of molding, or you can buy plywood with panels that are already beveled, or recessed.
 Shaker style remains popular with panel wainscoting, using simple vertical rails spaced equal distances apart to create a very clean look.
 With rail molding coming in so many different woods—pine, oak, poplar, maple, to name a few—and in stain-grade or paint-grade, you can achieve the formal or casual look in any room.
+The Habit of Woodworking will teach you how to make DIY woodwork that will achieve the look that you want.

 If you intend to install this paneling yourself, it certainly comes in handy to have some training in using a miter saw.
 But a skilled craftsman should be able to create the look you desire, and it may be worth it to hire one to make all the different parts work together.